Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Being a happier, healthier developer will have tremendous knock-on effects for the rest of your life:

-:heavy_check_mark: You will become a more understanding and respected member of a team
+1. 🚀 You will become a more understanding and respected member of a team
-:heavy_check_mark: You will solve coding problems faster
+1. 🚀 You will solve coding problems faster
-:heavy_check_mark: You will have more creative ideas meaning cooler side projects... and better tweets! 😉
+1. 🚀 You will have more creative ideas meaning cooler side projects... and better tweets! 😉

 Ok, if you've made it this far, thank you for your patience and LET'S GET TO IT!